nishanth007joy/EventManagement/Readme.md

 run the application with `` java -jar <jar name> `` from the target folder.  example ``java -jar EventManagement-0.0.1-SNAPSHOT.jar``

-By default application runs on 8080 port number and below are the URI exposed to consume Artist with event data
+By default application runs on 8080 port number and below are the URI exposed to publish Artist with associated event data

 ```
 /api/artists/{id}

 ```

-This returns the whole artist attributes along with list of events that artist is participating.
+This returns artist attributes along with list of events associated the them.

 #Example Output